trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ## Exploring the project

 <p class="alert alert-info">
-<strong>Note</strong>: This page is just a quickstart, so we're not going to go into much detail here.
+<i class="far fa-info-circle"></i> <strong>Note</strong>: This page is just a quickstart, so we're not going to go into much detail here.
 Please see the rest of the Truffle documentation to learn more.
 </p>

 1. Open the `contracts/MetaCoin.sol` file in a text editor.
 This is a smart contract (written in Solidity) that creates a MetaCoin token.
 Note that this also references another Solidity file `contracts/ConvertLib.sol` in the same directory.